YangletLiu/Tensor_Layer_Neural_Networks/NeuralNetwork_DP/TNN/readme.md

 ##  Main Code File directory
 * tnn-4.py

-  4-layer tensor neural network.
-We take this `tnn-4.py` as example and provide a detailed introduction of the code.<br>
+  A 4-layer tensor neural network.
+Take `tnn-4.py` as example, we provide a detailed introduction of the code.<br>
   Besides, the running results of this on `test_datasets` has been presented in the end.

 * tnn-8.py